Why Swimming Gets Harder Around Age 13 (Why Swimmers Plateau and Why It's Normal)

 Swimmers may grow quickly, coordination can temporarily change and the body can feel unfamiliar in the water.
 Techniques that once felt natural may suddenly feel inconsistent even though the swimmer is training well.

-During this stage the body is also reorganising physiologically.
-Aerobic capacity, strength and anaerobic systems are developing at different rates, which can temporarily affect performance in the water.
+During this stage the body is also adapting physiologically.
+Aerobic capacity, strength and anaerobic systems develop at different rates, which can temporarily affect performance and consistency in the water.

 When these factors combine swimmers can sometimes feel as though progress has stalled.